elastic/kibana/x-pack/plugins/observability_solution/uptime/e2e/README.md

 ### Run the tests

-From the same directory you can now run `node node e2e.js --runner`.
+From the same directory you can now run `node e2e.js --runner`.

 In addition to the usual flags like `--grep`, you can also specify `--no-headless` in order to view your tests as you debug/develop.